 Santos periodically reviews the status, availability and suitability of existing baseline data sources related to key environmental sensitivities in its areas of operations.
-Appendix O: Scientific Monitoring Capability provides further information on Santos baseline data reviews and outlines a baseline data assessment conducted on high priority areas for scientific monitoring in the event of a YJP drilling and survey associated oil spill.
+Appendix O: Scientific Monitoring Capability provides further information on Santos baseline data reviews and outlines a baseline data assessment conducted on high priority areas for scientific monitoring in the event of a drilling associated oil spill.